dotnet/eShop/README.md

 Or

 - From Dev Home go to `Machine Configuration -> Clone repositories`.
-Enter the URL for this reository.
+Enter the URL for this repository.
 In the confirmation screen look for the section `Configuration File Detected` and click `Run File`.

 #### Mac, Linux, & Windows without Visual Studio
 - Install the latest [.NET 8 SDK](https://dot.net/download?cid=eshop)